docker/docs/test.md

 ##### Heading 5

 This heading is not included in the right-nav.
+To include it set `toc_max: 5` in the page's front-matter.

 Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

 ###### Heading 6?!

 This heading is not included in the right-nav.
+To include it set `toc_max: 6` in the page's front-matter.

 Probably not the most useful thing, but nice to know it exists.

 ## Some code block samples